Bound For State Regulations

 State Schedule – The boys championship game will be scheduled first during the school years beginning with an odd number, and the girls championship game will be scheduled first during the school years beginning with an even number.

 Allocations - Allocations in basketball are made to the WIAA Districts.

-Squad Sizes - 12 Players (must be the same 12 at each site; substitutions are allowed between the first round and the final
+Squad Sizes - 12 Players (must be the same 12 at each site; substitutions are allowed between the first round and the final eight)

 8 designated school personnel (coaches, managers, statisticians, etc.)